Horbenkodev/hugo-blog/content/posts/how-technology-changed-the-way-we-celebrate-the-holidays/index.md

 ---
 title: How Technology Changed the Way We Celebrate the Holidays
 draft: false
-publishDate: 2018-12-20T00:00:00Z
+publishDate: 2018-12-20T00:00:00.000Z
 image: holiday-gift.jpg
 og_image: holiday-gift.jpg
-description: Over the years, technology has drastically changed the way we have lived our lives.
-There is no denying that the modern world is exorbitantly different from the world just 100 years ago.
-We are currently living in an era that is overwhelmed with technology to make daily living easier, and holidays are not an exception.
+description: Technology has drastically transformed our lives, making the modern world vastly different from 100 years ago.
+Today, we live in an era where technology simplifies daily life.
 promote:
   promote: false
 top: false